How To Write A Movie Synopsis

 How to write a movie synopsis

 Now that you know what a movie synopsis is, let’s review how to write a movie synopsis.
 Every movie synopsis starts with a header.
 Your header should include the movie title, your name, and contact information.
 You must include your contact information at the top of your movie synopsis and not just your email.
-This is so, if your synopsis gets passed around to the appropriate people, they can contact you without the hassle of digging through old emails.
+That way, if your synopsis gets passed around to the appropriate people, they can contact you without the hassle of digging through old emails.

 A good logline would describe, not name, the main character and describe the goals of that character.
 Look at the Legally Blonde logline: “An airhead blonde goes to Harvard Law School.”
 As AJ Unitas from Studio Binder identifies, instead of relying on superfluous details, the screenwriter uses irony to sell the 8-word logline.
 Good loglines may take some time.
 As a practice, summarize your screenplay in one sentence over and over and evaluate which logline will best sell your screenplay.